How to support AI adoption on your team

 - @peterhartree

-Epistemic status: early notes, written quickly.
-This post will get a major update in November.
+Epistemic status: early notes.
+This post will get a major update in December.

 1. Assign explicit responsibilities